kjmaster1/fivem-typescript-bridge/README.md

 # fivem-typescript-bridge

 A boilerplate for creating FiveM resources with TypeScript that comes with a bridge and functions for multiple common frameworks.
+Built on top of the Overextended boilerplate found [here](https://github.com/overextended/fivem-typescript-boilerplate)

 ## Getting Started